10 Day Eastern USA: Colonial, Revolutionary & Civil War History

 This first class hotel is located in Charlottesville's historic downtown.Hotel Details

-This tourist class hotel is situated next to the Colonial Williamsburg Regional Visitor Center.Hotel Details
+This tourist class hotel is located a short walk from the Colonial Williamsburg Visitor Center.Hotel Details

 - Tours purchased while travelling may cost an extra 10% or more